M-arcus/cloudron-docs/knowledgebase/docs/installation.md

 ## Firewall Setup

-Security is a core feature of the Cloudron and the default installation is already setup to follow [best practices](/documentation/security/).
+Security is a core feature of Cloudron and the default installation is already setup to follow [best practices](/documentation/security/).
 We do not recommend adding and modifying rules in `iptables` since Cloudron already does this (all unneeded ports are blocked).